DSCmunich/CTF-2023/cryptography/crypto-cookie/README.md

 ## Description

+Welcome to the Secret Website!
+Only the chosen ones can enter...

-I'm registered admin (user-id 1) on this secure website, but lost my token.
-Can you become admin on the webserver?
+As an admin of this secure website, I had registered with a token, but unfortunately, I lost it.
+Now, I need your help to regain my admin access.
+Can you become an admin (id=1) on the webserver?

+Your task is to break the cookie to obtain the admin access.
+You can register a new account on the website, and you will receive a token.

+Your final goal is to obtain the modified token that grants you admin access to the Secret Website and the Flag.

+Can you crack the encryption and become the ultimate admin?

+## Setup

+- Run the docker container
+- The source code is available on the webserver in the privacy section
+- Challenge is currently running on port 5000

 ## Solution